-Career Services assists students by preparing them for the job search, connecting them with internship opportunities, and helping them find employment after graduation.
-This is done through our Career Services platform, on-campus recruiting, and several recruiting events hosted in the spring semester.
+Career Services assists students by preparing them for the job search, connecting them with internship opportunities, offering professional mentorship, and helping them find employment after graduation.
+This is done through our Career Services platform, on-campus recruiting, the Alumni Association, and several recruiting events hosted in the spring semester.
 Students can also make appointments to meet with a Career Services advisor for résumé review and interview preparation.
 The Career Services platform provides a number of tools and resources that are available to current PCC students and alumni.

-Standards of Conduct Biblical Principles
+Standards of Conduct

+Biblical Principles